LaMitaOne/Flowmotion/README.md

 but it’s already basically stable and looks really nice in my player!

 !!! --- NOT FINISHED - Partly stable, parts not working so far.
-Stable atm: Addimages, SelectNextImage, SelectPreviousImage, Moveimage, ActivationZones, SelectedMovable, Animations, hotzoom, breathing at all stable,
+Stable atm: Addimages, SelectNextImage, SelectPreviousImage, ActivationZones, SelectedMovable, Animations, hotzoom, breathing at all stable,
 Clear animated to direction or target, selected can go to other target, setting Background color/pic, Glow and all that,
 DeselectZoomedImage, those i am using in my player already and no problems at all,
 other functions may work, not work, or it explodes right into ur face :D nah...